top of page

 Shorey grew up reading The Sun Chronicle every day, which, along with having a grandfather, Erik Skaanning, who worked in newspapers for decades, helped inspire him from an early age to want to be a local news reporter.

-A 2018 Rhode Island 40 Under Forty winner, Shorey lives in Cumberland, where he enjoys spending time with his family, grilling, woodworking, and yard games, among many other interests.
+A 2018 Rhode Island 40 Under Forty winner, Shorey lives in Cumberland, where he enjoys spending time with his wife and three kids, grilling, woodworking, and yard games, among many other interests.

 Find him on Twitter, @TheStoryShorey.